APDC-Projeto/apdc-pei-2526-part3/README.md

 ### 1. Create a project on Google Cloud Console

 Go to https://console.cloud.google.com/ and create a new project.
-Take note of the Project ID (e.g. `my-apdc-app`).
+Take note of the Project ID (e.g. `my-adc-app`).

 ### 2. Authenticate with Google Cloud